krywenko/openvino_facial_recognition/README.md

-a modified openvino facial recongnition that will process files   on facial recognition and add a face_gallery to your home folder
+A compreesed openvino structure of face recognition with models a modified openvino facial recongnition that will process files   on facial recognition and add a face_gallery to your home folder
  - name picture like this paul-01.jpg